OrangeRed/image-ocr-translator/README.md

 # Transients - Image OCR Translator

-Upload Images / PDF files and allow the user to look up specific definitions or words.
+Upload Image files and extract words to look up their translations.

+Here is a [short demo](https://www.youtube.com/watch?v=_gAdCidpmvo) of the website in action.

 <br/>